zonkyio/schema-registry-compatibility-plugin/README.md

 schema files.
 - Every local schema is checked against all its matching remote schema registry subjects

+## Process of compatibility checking

+Every local schema file (as configured via `schemaFileSets`) gets checked against all matching remote schema-repository subjects.
+In order to find matching subjects, full schema schema type name (extracted from local schema file) is used.

+First the names of all the existing subjects are fetched from schema registry and then  `schemaRegistrySubjectNamePattern` is applied to each subject in order to extract regex group called `schematypefullname` (regex group with this name must be defined in `schemaRegistrySubjectNamePattern`).
+Once `schematypefullname` has been extracted, the subject can be paired to checked local schema file.

 ## Typical configuration

 ```xml